tsileo/btcplex/docs/api_sse.md

 - ``X-RateLimit-Remaining`` The number of requests remaining in the current window.
 - ``X-RateLimit-Reset`` The time (in UTC epoch seconds) at which the rate limit window resets.

+## Cross Origin Resource Sharing

+The API supports Cross Origin Resource Sharing (CORS) allowing you to make AJAX requests from anywhere.

 ## Status Codes

 - **200 OK** Response to a successful request.